erf/error_or/README.md

 I would like to keep this package minimal, but please get in touch on github if you have suggestions to improvements.

+The name was inspired by the `ErrorOr` type of [SerenityOS](https://github.com/SerenityOS/serenity/blob/master/AK/Error.h).

+The Succes/Failure type pattern was inspired by [result_type](https://pub.dev/packages/result_type).